Thanks for attending Flex Week Fall 2023!

 The easiest way to complete your Flex requirement is to attend professional learning activities during Flex week.
 There are more than enough sessions offered to fulfill your obligation, and you get the added bonus of learning about important information and resources, meeting with colleagues and building community.
 You can also attend Flex sessions throughout the semester, complete online training modules, go to off-campus conferences or workshops, or complete other individual activities.

-Full-time faculty are required to attend the mandatory Flex day each semester that includes Convocation and department meetings.
-A full-time faculty member who does not attend the mandatory Flex day must submit an absence report.
+Full-time faculty are required to attend the mandatory Flex day each semester which includes Convocation and department meetings.

 Part-time faculty are encouraged, but not required, to attend Convocation and department meetings.